tplatt37/chirp-cqrs-es-learning-project/README.md

 A Twitter-like social network application built with TypeScript and React, demonstrating Domain-Driven Design, Hexagonal Architecture, CQRS, and Event Sourcing patterns.

+I created this to help students visualize and understand the flow of events and processing that happens in a CQRS + Event Sourcing architecture.

 Created with Cline and Anthropic Sonnet 4.5

 ## Features